 Replace traditional bulgar with quinoa for a refreshing vegan tabbouleh that’s naturally gluten-free and oh so healthy!
 We love this tasty Cucumber Quinoa Tabouli Salad!

 Can I admit something super embarrassing?

 Up until a few years ago, I had zero clue bulgar existed.
 I had eaten my weight in tabbouleh many many times, yet had no flipping clue what I was actually scarfing!
 I always just assumed it was quinoa or cous cous or some random unidentified balls of garlic in my parsley.
 I really should pay better attention to what I put in my mouth…

 Alas, it led to some really great tabbouleh copycats in my kitchen featuring quinoa that I simply adore, so I guess that little faux pas of mine had a happy ending after all.
 A few years ago I shared my basic quinoa tabbouleh recipe, but this time around I wanted to jazz things up and serve it up green goddess style with fresh cucumber and #alltheparsley!

 aka I had no tomatoes so I made an excuse and ran with it

-All silliness aside, this extra green quinoa tabbouleh is goooood!
+All silliness aside, this gorgeous green Cucumber Quinoa Tabouli is goooood!
 Snag the recipe below along with some tasty serving suggestions!

 - 3/4 cup water

 - 1/4-1/2 cup chopped green onion to taste

 - Cook up a small pot of quinoa in water per package directions or feel free to use this photo tutorial to get you started!
 This should take about 13 minutes.